 The Y believes that all people should be able to live life to its fullest, healthiest potential.
 In the YMCA's Diabetes Prevention Program a trained lifestyle coach will lead a small group through a 12-month evidence-based program that encourages participants as they explore healthy eating, physical activity, and behavior changes.

 Dig DEEP aims to decrease chronic pain (e.g. low back, knee or hip) and improve function in obese and overweight adults.
 Healthcare providers from five disciplines meet with participants and provide a comprehensive plan—all in one half day.
-Following the initial consultations, the Dig DEEP team will help you decide if the Deep Dive class is a good fit for you.
-The Deep Dive class is a 12-week group exercise, education and health coaching program.
+Following the initial consultations, the Dig DEEP team will help you decide if the Health Skills Group is a good fit for you.
 If you're ready for an innovative approach to pain control, talk to your primary care provider or call.

 Participants in this 12-week group fitness program for adult cancer survivors work with staff to improve cardiovascular endurance; build muscle mass and strength; increase flexibility; and improve functional ability.

 This 11-month program of exercise, nutrition, behavior modification and support will help you lead a healthier life.
 It's designed specifically for those with type 2 diabetes or metabolic syndrome.
 An exercise physiologist, dietitian and nurse practitioner are all involved to help guide your progress.
 Every journey begins with a single step.
 For questions, call our Exercise Physiology team.